 FOR ADULT APPLICATIONS – please click here for a list of what ID is acceptable.
 You will need to supply ID that meets one of the combinations listed.

 RETURN OF ORIGINAL DOCUMENTS

-All original documents, including your old (cancelled) passport will be returned at the interview (or with your new passport if lodging via mail).
+All original documents, including your old (cancelled) passport will be returned at the interview.
 Damaged passports are not returned and will be destroyed by the Passport Office.

 METHOD OF LODGEMENT